El súper (TV series)

 El súper, also known as El súper: Historias de todos los días, is a Spanish soap opera.
 Aired from 1996 to 1999, it was the first daily television series produced in Spain broadcast at the national level.

 Premise

-The fiction follows Julia (Natalia Millán), a woman working as a cashier in a supermarket.
-After Julia finds out she is a member of the Bernal family and thus the rightful heir to the supermarket chain she works in, she becomes the main foe of Alfonso Torres (Andrés Resino), a villain figure responsible for most of the crimes happening in the series.
+The fiction follows Julia, a woman working as a cashier in a supermarket.
+After Julia finds out she is a member of the Bernal family and thus the rightful heir to the supermarket chain she works in, she becomes the main foe of Alfonso Torres, a villain figure responsible for most of the crimes happening in the series.